Differentially Private Active Learning: Balancing Effective Data Selection and Privacy: Differentially Private Active Learning

-Managing different privacy budgets between the data groups presents two key challenges: First, methodological changes to the training process are required, as, \eg, simply training the model exclusively on new data until all points have incurred equal privacy loss could lead to problems such as catastrophic forgetting (\cref{apdx:dispLeakage}).
+Managing different privacy budgets between the data groups presents two key challenges: First, methodological changes to the training process are required, as simple approaches such as exclusive training on new data could lead to catastrophic forgetting (\cref{apdx:dispLeakage}).
 To address this, we modify the batch creation method of DP-SGD by introducing a sampling schedule.
 Rather than sampling the points in each batch with uniform probability $q$, we assign a higher sampling probability to the new data compared to the old data ($q_{\text{new}} > q_{\text{old}}$).
 This technique, which is similar to individual privacy assignment \cite{Boenisch2023b}, effectively increases the utilization of new data by overrepresenting them in the batches and allowing them to \enquote{catch up} with the privacy loss of the other points.

-However, this approach also increases the expected batch size $b = q_{\text{old}}|\gset_{\text{old}}| + q_{\text{new}}|\gset_{\text{new}}|$, which is undesirable (\eg, due to hardware constraints).
-Thus, the second challenge involves preserving the expected batch size.
-This requires also adjusting other DP-SGD parameters like the noise multiplier $\hat{\sigma}$ or the number of training steps $n_i$.
-We find that the latter is the best option (\cref{apdx:dispLeakage}).
-However, as the number of training steps must be a natural number, the expected batch size cannot always be exactly matched.
-In such cases, we have to slightly adjust the noise multiplier for this training phase as well. \Cref{fig:steps_probs} illustrates how sampling probabilities and training steps evolve under this method.
+However, this approach increases the expected batch size $b = q_{\text{old}}|\gset_{\text{old}}| + q_{\text{new}}|\gset_{\text{new}}|$, which is undesirable (\eg, due to hardware constraints).
+Thus, the second challenge involves maintaining the original expected batch size while adjusting the sampling probabilities.
+To address this, we must modify additional DP-SGD parameters, specifically either the noise multiplier $\hat{\sigma}$ or the number of training steps $n_i$. \Eg, increasing $n_i$ results in a larger privacy loss, which can be offset by reducing sampling probabilities for both groups to satisfy the privacy budget and decrease the expected batch size.

-A significant advantage of step amplification is that the parameters can be computed ahead of training, incurring only a one-time computational cost, after which the training can proceed without additional overhead.
-By front-loading these calculations (in practice by using binary search), we optimize the overall computational efficiency of DP-AL.
+We experimentally find that adjusting the number of training steps yields superior results (\cref{apdx:dispLeakage}).
+However, since $n_i$ must be a natural number, step modifications alone might not achieve the target expected batch size---particularly when adjusting $n_i$ by $\pm 1$ leads to sampling probabilities that cause substantial deviations from the target in either direction.
+In such cases, we make minor adjustments to the noise multiplier during this training phase. \Cref{fig:steps_probs} illustrates the evolution of sampling probabilities and training steps under this approach.